HGustavs/LenaSYS/DuggaSys/microservices/monolithic-to-microservices.md

 ***
 ## Creation of retriveInformation_ms:
 **Disclaimer:** This method is flawed, better methods exist.
 This was created on last day before end of course.
 This guide will use courseedservice as example, you will need to change things according to what is needed in your file.
-Creating this file is best to test in the monolithic system by commenting out the old retrive information code and implement function from done above.
+Creating this file is best to test in the monolithic system by commenting out the old retrieve information code and implement function from done above.

+An example file exist under ***microservices -> courseedservice -> retrieveCourseedService_ms.php***

 ### Step 1:
 Create a retrieve(servicename)_ms.php in your service name folder